Skip to main content

 1. Insulin

-Insulin is a hormone that helps your body use sugar for energy, which helps regulate your blood sugar levels.
-Sometimes, people with Type 2 diabetes need to take supplemental insulin.
-Examples of common insulin products include Novolog (insulin aspart) and Lantus (insulin glargine).
-In some cases, you may be prescribed Trulicity with insulin.
+Insulin is a hormone that helps your body use glucose (sugar) for energy.
+This helps regulate your blood sugar levels.
+Sometimes, people with Type 2 diabetes need to use supplemental insulin.
+You may be prescribed Trulicity with insulin.

 Avg retail price